-A central notion in computable analysis is that of a multivalued functions, where multiple valid outputs are permitted.
+A central notion in computable analysis is that of a multivalued function, where multiple valid outputs are permitted.
 Individually, these can just be defined as relations of valid input/output combinations.
-The composition of multivalued functions differs from the composition of relations though.
-The use of multivalued functions is motivated both by applications and by the fundamental model: Since inputs will often have many different names, an algorithm can easily produce names of different outputs based on different names of the same input.
+However, the composition of multivalued functions differs from the composition of relations.
+The motivation for utilising multivalued functions comes from both practical applications and the foundational model.
+Since inputs will often have many different names, an algorithm can easily produce names of different outputs based on different names of the same input.
 Nash equilibria are a good example of the motivation from applications, since a game can have multiple Nash equilibria, and we may not want to specify a particular one as the desired solution.

 The framework for studying degrees of non-computability in computable analysis is Weihrauch reducibility.
-A multivalued function between represented spaces is Weihrauch reducible to another, if there is an otherwise computable procedure invoking the second multivalued function as an oracle exactly once that solves the first.
+A multivalued function between represented spaces is Weihrauch reducible to another if there is an otherwise computable procedure invoking the second multivalued function as an oracle exactly once that solves the first.
 The Weihrauch degrees are the equivalence classes for Weihrauch reductions.
 We write $f \leqW g$, $f \leW g$ and $f \equivW g$ for $f$ being Weihrauch reducible to $g$, $f$ being strictly Weihrauch below $g$ and $f$ being Weihrauch equivalent to $g$ respectively.